 Working self-employed or freelancing in Belgium is an alternative to working for an employer.
 This guide explains what you need to know.

-Belgium is a popular place for start-up businesses and entrepreneurship, and many expats have ventured down the route of self-employment or freelancing in Belgium.
-If you have a good business idea or simply fancy being your own boss, the good news is that it’s fairly straightforward and not too costly to become a freelancer in Belgium.
+Belgium is a popular place for start-up businesses and entrepreneurship.
+Many expats venture down the route of self-employment or freelancing in Belgium.
+If you have a good business idea or simply fancy being your own boss, it’s fairly straightforward and not too costly to become a freelancer in Belgium.

 This guide to self-employment and becoming a freelancer in Belgium includes information on: